Princess Muna Al Hussein

-Princess Muna Al-Hussein (منى الحسين, born Toni Avril Gardiner; 25 April 1941) is the mother of Abdullah II of Jordan.
+Princess Muna Al Hussein (منى الحسين, born Toni Avril Gardiner 25 April 1941) is the mother of Abdullah II of Jordan.
 She was the second wife of King Hussein; the couple divorced on 21 December 1972.
-She is British by birth, and changed her name to Muna Al-Hussein upon marriage.
+She is British by birth.

 Early life

-Muna Al-Hussein was born in Chelmondiston, Suffolk, England, the daughter of Doris Elizabeth (née Sutton) and Lieutenant colonel Walter Percy "Tony" Gardiner.
-She attended Bourne School in Kuala Lumpur, Malaysia, which was administered by the British Families Education Service for the children of British service personnel stationed overseas, where she was an A-grade field hockey player.
-The school closed when British forces withdrew from Malaya.
+Toni Avril Gardiner was born in Chelmondiston, Suffolk, England, the daughter of Doris Elizabeth (née Sutton) and Lieutenant Colonel Walter Percy "Tony" Gardiner.
+She attended Bourne School in Kuala Lumpur, Malaya, which was administered by the British Families Education Service for the children of British service personnel stationed overseas, where she was an A-grade field hockey player.

-Gardiner's father was a British Army officer who finished his career with the rank of Lieutenant colonel.
+Gardiner's father was a British Army officer who finished his career with the rank of Lieutenant Colonel.
 He was the son of Arthur Gardiner, a gamekeeper.
 He joined the Royal Engineers at the age of 17, and was stationed in Mandatory Palestine for 18 months in the 1930s.
 He later served in France, North Africa, and Italy during World War II.

 Marriage and children

 Gardiner met the King of Jordan, Hussein, while working as a secretarial assistant on the film set of Lawrence of Arabia.
 The King had allowed his troops to work as extras on this film and would occasionally visit to monitor the production's progress.
 However, there is another report, stating that Gardiner and the King met when her father began to work as a military adviser in Jordan.

-Gardiner married King Hussein in Amman, Jordan, on 25 May 1961.
+Gardiner married King Hussein in Amman, Jordan, on 25 May 1961, changing her name to Muna Al Hussein upon marriage.
+It is believed she was not proclaimed queen because the government disapproved of the marriage due to her foreign origin.
 Together they had four children: